splunk/splunk-app-examples/javascript/README.md

 ### Configure NPM

 Set the `SPLUNK_HOME` environment variable to the root directory of your Splunk instance.
-* Navigate to directory splunk-app-examples/javascript
+* Navigate to directory **splunk-app-examples/javascript**, open command prompt/shell.
 * Run `npm install`.

 ## Client-side examples

-The Splunk Enterprise SDK for JavaScript includes several browser-based examples, which you can run from the Examples web page.
+The Splunk App Examples for JavaScript includes several browser-based examples, which you can run from the Examples web page.

 To start a simple web server and open the Examples page in a web browser, enter following command from **/splunk-app-examples/javascript** directory: